The T. S. Eliot Prize for Poetry

 The T. S. Eliot Prize for Poetry is an annual award for the best unpublished book-length collection of poetry in English, in honor of native Missourian T. S. Eliot’s considerable intellectual and artistic legacy.
 The purpose of the T. S. Eliot Prize is to publish and promote contemporary English-language poetry, regardless of a poet’s nationality, reputation, stage in career, or publication history.

 The winning author will receive $2,000 and publication of the winning collection.
-All entrants will receive a complimentary electronic or print edition of the winning book.

 The Chariton Review Short Fiction Prize